+CTE547 Choreography

-CTE547 Choreography Grade Level: 10, 11, 12
+Grade Level: 10, 11, 12 Length/Credit: 1 year - 1.0 credit

 The choreographer designs steps and routines.
 In this course, students critique choreographed works from multiple dance genres.
 Using this knowledge and research as well as understanding specific characteristics and movements of dance, they compose sequences into their own designs.
 They alter choreography in solo and/or ensemble work.
-They work with dancers to maximize aesthetic appeal for the audience while helping them manage
+They work with dancers to maximize aesthetic appeal for the audience while helping them manage physical and psychological demands of a performance.

-Capstone and Internship

-CA900 Capstone

-Grade: 11, 12
+CA900 Capstone Grade: 11, 12 Length/Credit: 1 year - 1.0 credit